Zebradil/cloudflare-dynamic-dns/README.md

 The program can be run in systemd mode, in which case the previously used IPv6 address is preserved between runs to avoid unnecessary calls to the Cloudflare API.
 This mode is enabled by passing --systemd flag.
 The state file is stored in the directory specified by the STATE_DIRECTORY environment variable.
+This variable is automatically set by systemd.
+It must be set manually when running the program outside of systemd.

 Multihost mode (EXPERIMENTAL)
 --------------------------------------------------------------------------------